queryluke/masseffect-5e/static/data/grenades/cain_trip_mine.md

 blast: 2m
 damageType: thunder
 ---
-As an Action, launch a Cain Trip Mine to a point you can see within 20m.
+Launch a Cain Trip Mine to a point you can see within 20m.
 The mine affixes to a solid surface and projects a beam 6m tripwire.
 When a creature or object passes through the tripwire, the mine explodes.
 Any creature within a 2m sphere must make a DC 13 Dexterity saving throw.
 A creature takes 2d12 thunder damage on a failed save or half as much damage on a successful one.